fsfe/reuse-docs/faq/faq.md

 such an error would require rewriting the history, causing all contributors to have to re-download the new trunk.

+A further issue with version control is that the `blame` command that is typically (mis)used to find authorship line-by-line shows only the author of the last commit in that line, even if it was just something as trivial as fixing a typo.

 ## Can I bulk-license whole directories? {#bulk-license}

 DEP5